jacobjmc/react-native-background-remover/packages/react-native-background-remover/README.md

 # react-native-background-remover

+> **Note:** This is a fork of [atlj/react-native-background-remover](https://github.com/atlj/react-native-background-remover) with enhanced features and expanded object detection capabilities.

 Enhanced React Native package that uses MLKit on Android and Apple's Vision framework on iOS to remove backgrounds from images containing people, objects, animals, and more.

 <div align="center">